PleatherStarfish/bom-squad/README.md

 in the `bom_squad/static/static_editable/scss` directory.

-To edit SCSS files, find or create an appropriate file in the `bom_squad/static/static_editable/scss` directories, and ensure that the file is imported into the `all.scss` file in the same directory.

-To edit miscellaneous JavaSript (as apposed to the React apps which are stored in certain app directories), edit in the `bom_squad/static/static_editable/js` directory.
-Note that the `package.json` file and `webpack.config.js`, etc. are all in the `/scss/` directory, so you will need to run `npx webpack` in that directory in order to emit the transpiled JavaScript bundle which is loaded from static by the `base.py` template in Django.

 ### Preparing your environment

 Copy the files from `_prereqs` into `bom_squad/secrets`.
 In each file, replace the redacted API keys with your own API keys. (**TODO: issue [#9](https://github.com/PleatherStarfish/bom-squad/issues/9) needs to be done so that this is true for all secrets**)